Jason Plumhoff: Edmonton

 Plumhoff joined Canadian club FC Edmonton on February 25, 2016.
-Plumhoff scored his first NASL goal in a 2-1 victory over the New York Cosmos on May 15, 2016.
+Plumhoff scored his first NASL goal in a 2–1 victory over the New York Cosmos on May 15, 2016.

 FC Edmonton traded Plumhoff to Jacksonville Armada FC in exchange for defender Shawn Nicklaw on July 6, 2016.

-Jackonsville
+Jacksonville

 Plumhoff, who came to Jacksonville on July 6 from NASL club FC Edmonton in a trade for Shawn Nicklaw, has made five appearances, including two starts, with the Armada.

 Saint Louis FC

 The Jacksonville Armada FC announced on Friday it has sent midfielder Jason Plumhoff to United Soccer League side Saint Louis FC on a four-week loan.

 Indy Eleven

 Plumhoff joined Indy Eleven on May 5 and went on to make 6 appearances, scoring 1 goal against former club FC Edmonton.

 Return to Harrisburg

 Plumhoff re-signed with United Soccer League club Harrisburg City Islanders on July 21, 2017.